christianhaitian/BezelProject-for-Linux/README.md

-# bezelproject
+# Bezelproject for Linux

+A modified script based on the BezelProject to allow for compatibility with regular Linux systems instead of just RetroPie.
+Requires both dialog and RPL to be installed.
+It also assumes a default installation of retroarch (i. e. through a package manager).

+To get dialog on Arch Linux use ***sudo pacman -S dialog***.
+RPL is available as an AUR package.

 -------
 OVERVIEW

 The Bezel Project Bezel Utility menu.

-This utility will provide a downloader for Retroarach system bezel packs to be used for various systems within RetroPie.
+This utility will provide a downloader for Retroarach system bezel packs.

 This utility provides a download for a bezel pack for a system and includes a PNG bezel file for every ROM for that system.
 The download will also include the necessary configuration files needed for Retroarch to show them.
-The script will also update the required retroarch.cfg files for the emulators located in the /opt/retropie/configs directory.
-These changes are necessary to show the PNG bezels with an opacity of 1.

 Periodically, new bezel packs are completed and you will need to run the script updater to download the newest version to see these additional packs.

-The instructions below will demonstrate how to instal the script and have it show up in the RetroPie menu within Emulation Station.

 ***NOTE***
 To have global support, these bezel packs will only work if the ROMs you are using are named according to the No-Intro naming convention used by EmuMovies/HyperSpin.